OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-*   AT&T uses applications provided by **Flurry and Crittercism** to obtain information about how our U-verse App for tablet and smartphone is used on customer wireless devices. **Flurry and Crittercism** are enabled by software embedded in the U-verse App that transmits information to their respective servers for analysis and reportin.' + '
+*   AT&T uses applications provided by **Flurry and Crittercism** to obtain information about how our U-verse App for tablet and smartphone is used on customer wireless devices. **Flurry and Crittercism** are enabled by software embedded in the U-verse App that transmits information to their respective servers for analysis and reporting.' + '
     ' + '*   For more information about Flurry and its privacy policy, please go to http://www.flurry.com/about-us/legal/privacy.html.
 If you do not want Flurry Analytics to collect information related to the use of the U-verse App from your device, you may opt out of Flurry data collection by going to http://www.flurry.com/user-opt-out.html, and following the instructions at the site.
 If you opt-out, Flurry will cease collection of information related to your use of the U-verse App, as well as any other application on your device that contains the Flurry software agent.
-    ' + '*   For more information about Crittercism and its privacy policy, please go to http://www.crittercism.com.
-If you do not want Crittercism to collect information related to the use of the U-verse App from your device, you may opt out of Crittercism data collection by going to "Settings" in the U-verse App, selecting "Diagnostics" and turning the toggle switch for "Enable Diagnostics" to "OFF".
+    ' + '*   For more information about Crittercism and its privacy policy, please go to http://www.crittercism.com/privacy-policy If you do not want Crittercism to collect information related to the use of the U-verse App from your device, you may opt out of Crittercism data collection by going to "Settings" in the U-verse App, selecting "Diagnostics" and turning the toggle switch for "Enable Diagnostics" to "OFF".
 If you opt-out, the U-verse App will no longer send information to Crittercism.
     ' + '
 ' + '*   Criteo is a technology that anonymously measures advertising effectiveness.
 AT&T uses Criteo to measure the effectiveness of advertising shown on AT&T mobile applications.
 Learn more about Criteo, its privacy policy, and opt-out of its collection of information at http://www.criteo.com/privacy/.
 If you opt-out, AT&T mobile applications will no longer send anonymous information to Criteo.
+' + '*   AT&T uses Adobe Analytics on some of its websites.
+Website visitors that don't want their visit data reported by the Adobe Analytics JavaScript can install the Adobe Analytics opt-out browser add-on.
+This add-on instructs the Adobe Analytics JavaScript to prohibit sending visit information to Adobe Analytics.
+The browser add-on is available for most modern browsers.
+The Adobe Analytics opt-out browser add-on does not prevent information from being sent to the website itself or in other ways to web analytics services.
 ' + '*   AT&T uses Google Analytics on some of its websites.
 Website visitors that don't want their visit data reported by the Google Analytics JavaScript can install the Google Analytics opt-out browser add-on.
 This add-on instructs the Google Analytics JavaScript (ga.js, analytics.js, and dc.js) to prohibit sending visit information to Google Analytics.
 The browser add-on is available for most modern browsers.
 The Google Analytics opt-out browser add-on does not prevent information from being sent to the website itself or in other ways to web analytics services.
 Learn more about the Google Analytics opt-out browser add-on.
 ' + '*   AT&T uses Tapad to establish connections between a user’s devices and to provide behavioral targeting across devices.
-Tapad uses industry standard identifiers for each specific device (cookies, IDFA, etc.) Cross-device connections allow AT&T to understand that a single user is accessing AT&T services from multiple devices, and to synchronize content and advertising messages across those devices.
+Tapad uses industry standard identifiers for each specific device (cookies, Identifier for Advertisers (IDFA), etc.) Cross-device connections allow AT&T to understand that a single user is accessing AT&T services from multiple devices, and to synchronize content and advertising messages across those devices.
 To opt out of Tapad Please visit AT&T’s AdChoices on your PC or mobile device or http://www.tapad.com/privacy/ to opt out of Tapad’s Device GraphTM and learn more about how Tapad collects and uses data.
 If you opt-out of Tapad's Device GraphTM with a specific device, that device will no longer be associated with other devices for AT&T or any other Tapad client.
 ' + '*   AT&T uses Drawbridge to establish connections between a user’s devices and to provide behavioral targeting across devices.
 Drawbridge uses industry standard identifiers for each specific device (cookies, IDFA, etc.) Cross-device connections allow AT&T to understand that a single user is accessing AT&T services from multiple devices, and to synchronize content and advertising messages across those devices.
-To opt out of Drawbridge Please visit AT&T’s AdChoices on your PC or mobile device or http://www.drawbrid.ge/optout to opt out of Drawbridge and learn more about how Drawbridge collects and uses data.
+To opt out of Drawbridge Please visit AT&T’s AdChoices on your PC or mobile device or http://www.drawbrid.ge/optoutstart to opt out of Drawbridge and learn more about how Drawbridge collects and uses data.
 You can also opt out through the AdChoices icon within the ad itself.
 If you opt-out of Drawbridge with a specific device, that device will no longer be associated with other devices for AT&T or any other Drawbridge client.
 ' + '

 ' ). } function renderEchoStar() { document.write('OUR COMMITMENT.
 RESPECTING AND PROTECTING OUR CUSTOMERS' PRIVACY ' + '